openstack/releases/PROCESS.rst

    stable branches and these tools.
 For example, see https://review.openstack.org/375110.

-8. Add the new release series to the stable-compat jobs used by the Oslo libraries.
-For example, see https://review.openstack.org/375111.

-9. Create periodic bitrot jobs for the new branch in Jenkins Job Builder and add them to Zuul's periodic pipeline.
+8. Create periodic bitrot jobs for the new branch in Jenkins Job Builder and add them to Zuul's periodic pipeline.
 For example, see https://review.openstack.org/#/c/375092.

-10. Add periodic bitrot jobs to tempest.
+9. Add periodic bitrot jobs to tempest.
 For example, see https://review.openstack.org/#/c/375271.

 Between RC1 and Final